MaciejKlonicki/Snake/README.md

 # SNAKE GAME

-A version of the classic game Snake implemented in Java using JavaSWING.
+A version of the classic game Snake implemented in Java using JAVA SWING.
+Vision of the game was taken from YT videos - but i wrote the code by myself

 # FEATURES